duodenum96/sleep_paper/README.md

 # Installation

 Simply download the package and add it to your MATLAB path via addpath(genpath(...)) function.
 Use init.m to setup.
+Installation doesn't take any time that is perceivable by humans.

 # Demo